Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-You know how sometimes kids don’t want to eat breakfast in the morning.
+You know how sometimes kids don’t want to eat breakfast in the morning?
 They will insist that they are not hungry.
-That’s when this recipe for chocolate almond smoothie comes handy.
+That’s when this recipe for a chocolate almond smoothie comes in handy.

 Who can say no to chocolate, right?
 Especially kids.